Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

 \subsection{Predictive-based Methods}

-\s{As mentioned earlier, while all \b{of the existing methods in the four categories} are based on an encoder-decoder framework, the main difference between them is the direction of modeling time-series data.} \b{The three categories, including AE-based, GAN-based, and self-supervised methods, are trained to minimize the loss related to the observed data, and in the test phase, if an input observation can not provide a small loss value, it is considered as an anomaly.
-Predictive-based methods are different from these three categories since they endeavor to predict future values based on current and past values.
-A sample is detected as an anomaly if the model, trained on historical data, can not provide accurate time series forecasting.}

-More specifically, \b{at each observation $j$}, a predictive-based approach calculates an expected graph $\bar{\mathcal{G}}_{j+1}$.
+\textbf{Overview.} Fig. \ref{fig:predictive} and Table. \ref{tab:Predictive_methods} illustrate the overall framework and representative methods in the predictive-based category.
+As mentioned earlier, predictive methods are different from other categories as they aim to predict future values based on current and past values.
+A sample is detected as an anomaly if the model can not provide accurate time-series forecasting.
+Specifically, at each observation $j$, a predictive-based approach calculates an expected graph $\bar{\mathcal{G}}_{j+1}$.
 The anomaly score is then computed as the difference between the expected graph $\bar{\mathcal{G}}_{j+1}$ and the actual graph $\mathcal{G}_{j+1}$.
-The time-series prediction problem is difficult, as learning the long-distance \g{intra-variable} complexity \b{of} observations is necessary.
-As a result, in addition to \t{the features of nodes/edges, and the connectivity patterns between nodes represented by the adjacency matrices,} other important properties, such as the node degree and the shortest path length between nodes, \b{shall be} considered \b{-- this enables better capturing of} the long-distance dependencies.
-The formulation of the predictive-based scheme \b{can be} defined as follows:
+The time-series prediction problem is difficult, as learning the long-distance intra-variable complexity of observations is necessary.
+As a result, in addition to the features of nodes/edges, and the connectivity patterns between nodes represented by the adjacency matrices, other important properties, such as the node degree, shall be considered -- this enables better capturing of the long-distance dependencies.
+This framework can be defined as follows: